LachlanMcKee/gsonpath-extensions/README.md

 An extension library for Gson Path that adds validation that does not exist in the core Gson Path library.
 The library supports [Android Support Library](https://developer.android.com/reference/android/support/annotation/package-summary.html) annotations (without including the dependency), but also includes the `FloatRange`, `IntRange` and `Size` for non-Android projects.
 * This library currently supports validation for `@FloatRange`, `@IntRange`, `@StringDef` and `@IntDef`.
+* The `@EmptyToNull` annotation bundled in the library will convert empty strings, arrays, collections or maps to null.
+   * If the value marked with `@EmptyToNull` is also marked with a `@NonNull` (or similar) annotation, it will throw an exception.

 ## FloatRange example
 The following is an example of `@FloatRange` annotation validation.